vbrazo/algorithms-archives/README.md

 Recursion is an important concept in computer science.
 It is a foundation for many other algorithms and data structures.

+Recursion is the process of defining a problem (or the solution to a problem) in terms of (a simpler version of) itself.

+### Parts of a Recursive Algorithm

+All recursive algorithms must have the following:

+1. Base Case (i.e., when to stop)
+2. Work toward Base Case
+3. Recursive Call (i.e., call ourselves)

+The "work toward base case" is where we make the problem simpler (e.g., divide list into two parts, each smaller than the original).
+The recursive call, is where we use the same algorithm to solve a simpler version of the problem.
+The base case is the solution to the "simplest" possible problem (For example, the base case in the problem 'find the largest number in a list' would be if the list had only one number and by definition if there is only one number, it is the largest).

+### Why Recursion Works

+In a recursive algorithm, the computer "remembers" every previous state of the problem.
+This information is "held" by the computer on the "activation stack" (i.e., inside of each functions workspace).

+Every function has its own workspace PER CALL of the function.

 ## Searching

 ### Linear Search